amrlabib/javascript-essentials/callbackFunctions.md

 function asyncIncrement(callback){ //we added a parameter, which is a function that will be executed later
 	setTimeout(function(){
-		x = 2;
+		x += 1;
-		callback(x); // Here we execute the callback function because we got our update x value },1000);
+		callback(x); // Here we execute the callback function because we got our incremented x value },1000);
 }